• Skip to primary navigation

 1. Slice the onion into thin strips and sauté in a drizzle of regular olive oil until golden

-2. Add the chopped garlic and sauté for another few minutes on low heat
+2. Add the garlic and sauté for another few minutes on low heat

 4. Sauté the okra for around ten minutes until it is half cooked and vibrant green